mschlund/blechexamples_arduino/Analog_Joystick/README.md

 and then build the project using PlatformIO in vscode (the main file is src/main.cpp).

-See the corresponding blog-post for this mini-project: (tbd)
+See the corresponding blog-post for this mini-project: https://maximilianschlund.wordpress.com/2022/04/15/lesson-9-joystick-and-displaying-directions/